 Posole can be eaten year round is particularly abundant during the holidays.
 While posole is traditionally made with pork, you won’t miss it in this vegetarian version, which has plenty of garlic and meaty... mushrooms.
 Warm up your kitchen and your soul with this seriously satisfying soup.

-- In the pitcher of a blender, add chilis.
+In the pitcher of a blender, add chiles.
 Cover with warm water, place lid on blender and let sit for 15 minutes.
-When chilis are soft, blend until smooth.
+When chiles are soft, blend until smooth.

-- Add stock, pepper puree and bay leaves.
-Bring to a boil, reduce heat to simmer and cook, uncovered, about 20 minutes.
+Add stock, pepper puree and bay leaves.
+Bring to a boil, reduce heat to simmer and cook, uncovered, for about 20 minutes.

-guajillo chilis come dried and can be found in the produce or ethnic section of the grocery store.
+Guajillo chiles come dried and can be found in the produce or Latin American foods section of the grocery store.